Blighted properties on Government Street getting attention from Metro Council

 “With my business being next door, my property wasn't safe,” White said.
 “People were breaking in on me.”

-White says he’s ready for Government St. to get a total overhaul.
+White says he’s ready for Government Street. to get a total overhaul.

 Coleman says she plans to keep a close eye on the property.